awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-vtl.md

 1. Choose the tape or tapes you want to move to DEEP\_ARCHIVE\.
 You can see the pool that this tape is associated with in the **Pool** column\.

-1. In the **Actions** menu, choose **Assign tape to pool**\.
+1. For **Actions**, choose **Assign tape to pool**\.

-1. In the Assign tape to pool dialog box, verify the tape id you are moving and choose the confirmation box\.
+1. In the Assign tape to pool dialog box, verify the tape ID for the tape you are moving and choose the confirmation box\.
 **Note**
 If a tape has been ejected by the backup application and archived in DEEP\_ARCHIVE you can't move it back to GLACIER\.
 There's a charge for moving your tapes from GLACIER to DEEP\_ARCHIVE\.
 In addition, if you move tapes from GLACIER to DEEP\_ARCHIVE prior to 90 days, there is an early deletion fee for GLACIER\.